peteasa/oh/src/adi/hdl/README.md

 ### How to build a project

-For building a projects, you have to use the [GNU Make tool](https://www.gnu.org/software/make/).
-If you're a Windows user please checkout [this page](https://wiki.analog.com/resources/fpga/docs/build#windows_environment_setup), to see how you can install this tool.
+For building a project (generate a bitstream), you have to use the [GNU Make tool](https://www.gnu.org/software/make/).
+If you're a
+Windows user please checkout [this page](https://wiki.analog.com/resources/fpga/docs/build#windows_environment_setup), to see how you can install this tool.

 To build a project, checkout the [latest release](https://github.com/analogdevicesinc/hdl/releases), after that just **cd** to the